Why work with me?

 I have a BSc (Hons) in Psychology, an MSc in Public Health Nutrition, am registered with the Association for Nutrition (ANutr) and a Certified Intuitive Eating Counsellor.

 In my work I use the principles of Intuitive Eating to guide my clients away from the pitfalls of diet culture and help them make peace with food, reject diet mentality thinking and develop a new understanding of their bodies and needs.
-To do this work, I took part in training courses with Evelyn Tribole, (who, alongside Elyse Resch, developed the first intuitive eating counselling method - their book Intuitive Eating is fabulous), as well as Laura Thomas from the London Centre for Intuitive Eating and Christy Harrison, who wrote a must-read book called Anti-Diet on why obsessing about what we eat is actually bad for us!
+To do this work, I took part in training courses with Evelyn Tribole, (who, alongside Elyse Resch, developed the first intuitive eating counselling method - their book Intuitive Eating is fabulous), as well as Laura Thomas from the London Centre for Intuitive Eating and Christy Harrison, who wrote a must-read book called Anti-Diet on why obsessing about what we eat is actually bad for us! (check my resources page for all the links!)

 My work with families is also informed by the intuitive eating framework, with babyled weaning being the first stepping stone in teaching babies (and their parents!) that they can trust their internal signals and that eating should be fun, sociable and satisfying.